 The Pharmacy degree and professional qualification

 The Pharmacy degree alone does not entitle you to practice as a patient-facing pharmacist.

-After the four years in Trinity College students are required to undertake a further one year training period, known as the 'pre-registration year' or 'pharmacy internship year'.
+After the four years in Trinity students are required to undertake a further one year training period, known as the 'pre-registration year' or 'pharmacy internship year'.
 The internship year is under the auspices of the Pharmaceutical Society of Ireland (PSI) and, at present, is delivered by the Royal College of Surgeons in Ireland.
 The internship training year may be taken in a range of pharmaceutical settings including hospital, community and industrial environments, where you will work under the supervision of a tutor pharmacist.
-The year also comprises taught modules, continuous assessment and a final Pre-registration Examination.
+The year also comprises taught modules, continuous assessment and a final pre-registration Examination.
 Successful completion of the internship year results in the award of a Masters in Pharmacy (MPharm), required for registration with the PSI.

 Specific Entry Requirements